TripathiAshutosh/dvc/Data and ML Pipeline/README.md

 # **Reproducible Data and ML Pipeline using DVC - Live Demo**

-**Source Code Credit: source code used for explanation is taken from dvc documentation.
-IT is used to explain how to create DVC data and ML pipeline and run reproducible pipelines.**
+**Source Code Credit: `wget https://code.dvc.org/get-started/code.zip`.
+It is used to explain how to create DVC data and ML pipeline and run reproducible pipelines.**

 ### 1. Create Conda environment